Oscar Gonzalez Player Props: Guardians vs. Astros

-The Cleveland Guardians and Oscar Gonzalez, who went 0-for-2 last time in action, take on J.P.
-France and the Houston Astros at Minute Maid Park, Monday at 8:10 PM ET.
+On Tuesday, Oscar Gonzalez (.240 batting average in his past 10 games, with a double, a walk and two RBI) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the White Sox.
+He had a hitless performance in his previous game (0-for-2) against the White Sox.

 Oscar Gonzalez Game Info & Props vs. the Astros